ashishkarkera1/Sudoku-Solver/README.md

 * Django (latest)

 Steps to run the project:
-* pip install requirement.txt (Install all dependencies)
+* pip install requirements.txt (Install all dependencies)
 * python manage.py runserver

 Possible Errors:
-* For PostgresSQL db set in settings.py for Heroku Sol- Change the "DATABASES" value to defualt django value in settings.py
+* For PostgresSQL db set in settings.py for Heroku

+ Sol- Change the "DATABASES" value to defualt django value in settings.py